DamionGans/MegaMaxCorpInc/README.md

 A CTF-box made for new Linux users.

 ## Description of MegaMaxCorpInc
 MegaMaxCorpInc is a big company that has badly secured IT-facilities.
-Mr. Hackerman has hacked the main-server of MegaMaxCorpInc and he will confront the player, who is the IT-administrator, to fix various problems out of a pity for the company.
-He offers various challenges to do so.
+Mr. Hackerman has hacked the main-server of MegaMaxCorpInc and he will confront the player, who is the IT-administrator, to learn basic Linux skills.
+He does this out of a pity for the company.
+He offers the player various challenges to do so.

 ## Setup options
 - The releases of this repo tab contains pre-installed images.
 That means an easy open the configuration inside your hypervisor/machine and run setup experience.